ayanmaj92/starter-hugo-academic-v5/content/home/recent.md

 +++
 <div style="overflow: auto; height:130pt; width:100%;">

+- We will be presenting CARMA as a poster at the [European Workshop on Algorithmic Fairness](https://2024.ewaf.org/home) in Mainz!
-- Our latest [work](files/CARMA_camera_ready.pdf) on scaling up the generation of causal algorithmic recourse recommendations was accepted at ACM FAccT 2024!
+- Our latest [work](https://doi.org/https://doi.org/10.1145/3630106.3659003) on scaling up the generation of causal algorithmic recourse recommendations was accepted at ACM FAccT 2024!
-- Program committee member at ICML 2023, NeurIPS 2023, EWAF 2023, FAccT 2024, and JMLR!
+- Recently reviewed for ICML 2024, ICLR 2024, FAccT 2024, and JMLR!
 - Check out our latest [work](https://arxiv.org/abs/2111.14726) on neural network representations and human alignment at AAAI 2023!
 - Check out our [paper](https://arxiv.org/abs/2205.04790) on fair decision making accepted at ACM FAccT, 2022!
 </div>